the medals, ribbons and decorations in Israel website. I made this site

 noticed that the existing sites, official Israeli sites as well as private

 sites, lack much data and actually contain contradicting

 information and inaccuracies.

 The official sites of the Ministry of Defense, the Israel Defense Forces (IDF) and the Israel Police that are written in Hebrew, contain only minimal information about the present decorations and ribbons.
 Some older and obsolete items that have become history are not shown.
-The English versions of these sites contain even less information.
+The English versions of these sites contain even less information or are simply incorrect.